malramsay64/phd-thesis/01_Introduction/Crystal_Growth.md

-A Supercooled liquid is a liquid that has been cooled to a temperature below the melting point prior to the rare event of nucleation taking place.
+A Supercooled liquid is a liquid that has been cooled to a temperature below the melting point before the rare event of nucleation has taken place.
-Supercooled liquids are a metastable state, although particularly in simulation studies can be referred to as at equilibrium, which is a reference to the rarity of the nucleation;
+Supercooled liquids are a metastable state, although simulation studies often reference them as equilibrated;
+a reference to the rarity of the nucleation.
-the supercooled liquid is able to sample most of the available phase space without encountering a nucleation configuration.
+The supercooled liquid is able to sample most of the available phase space without encountering a nucleation configuration.
 A typical method of determining when a supercooled liquid